What Is Candidate Experience—and Why Does It Matter?

 Make sure people who apply to a job on your website receive an automatic email reply that reassures them that their application has been received.
 Ideally, this communication would also clarify next steps, and provide a link to any additional information, or to your pre-hiring assessment solution, if you offer one.

 If you do offer psychometric assessments, be clear about expectations.
-At Wonderlic, we explain that though there are 50 questions in our timed cognitive test, very few test-takers are able to answer all 50, and that there are no wrong answers in our motivation and personality tests.
+At Wonderlic, we explain that though there are 50 questions in our timed cognitive ability test, very few test-takers are able to answer all 50, and that there are no wrong answers in our motivation and personality tests.
 Providing this context is meant to lower candidates’ potential anxiety and better position them to do as well as they can on the test.

 Lastly, if a candidate won’t be selected for an interview, let them know as soon as possible, so they can turn their energy elsewhere.
 A simple response saying “Thank you for applying, but we’ve decided to move forward with other candidates” can suffice.
 Candidates may reach out to ask why they were not selected, or to request reconsideration.
 When this happens, be consistent about what level of information your hiring managers and recruiting team will provide.